-- Extended leave of 26 weeks is available to employees who have worked for the same employer for an average of at least ten hours a week, in the six months immediately before the baby's expected due date or the date a parent assumes the care of a child under six years old that they intend to adopt. - Extended leave of 52 weeks is available to those employees who have worked for the same employer for 12 months.
-Where one partner is only eligible for 26 weeks, they are not able to use more than that length of the extended leave entitlement, but when combined with a partner eligible for 52 weeks, the longer leave period is available to that partner.
+- Extended leave of 26 weeks is available to employees who have worked for the same employer for an average of at least ten hours per week, in the six months immediately before the baby's expected due date, or the date a parent assumes the care of a child under six years of age that they intend to adopt. - Extended leave of 52 weeks is available to those employees who have worked for the same employer for 12 months.
+Where one partner is only eligible for 26 weeks, they are not able to use more than that length of the extended leave entitlement, but when combined with a partner eligible for 52 weeks, the longer leave period is available to that partner. - Self-employed workers are eligible. - Same-sex parents are eligible.

-Variation in extended leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents
+Variation in extended leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents

-None.
+• None.